What to do when you can't mount a shared folder in VirtualBox

 This is the first thing that comes to mind

-Since it's a VM, can I treat it more roughly?
+Since it's a VM, maybe it's okay to handle it a bit more roughly?

-Select "Insert CD Image" from the "Devices" menu in VirtualBox, and the installation tool will start automatically.
+In VirtualBox, selecting "Insert CD Image" from the "Devices" menu will automatically launch the installation tool.

 If the CD is already mounted on your desktop, simply double-click the CD icon.